minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 User notification
 *****************

 After the CSV file has been uploaded the users receive a welcome email on their account.
 The link in this email allows them to create a password for their account.
+If SMTP is not configured on your install, this will not work.

 ::